AMirAm-hub/Data-Analysis-for-start/README.md

+## Latest update
+Improved normalization in the KNN model.
 # KNN Salary Prediction

 A simple Machine Learning project that predicts a person's salary based on their age and purchase count using the K-Nearest Neighbors (KNN) algorithm.